Shashi1024/Java/Notes/JVM.md

       - finds `.class` for a given class name
       - it reads the binary data from `.class` file
       - It creates a `java.lang.Class` object in the Method Area for that class.
 This Class object contains all the metadata about the class (fields, methods, constructors, interfaces, superclass, etc.).
+      (this is something related to "Klass Pointer", explore a bit)
       - For each loaded class, the JVM stores its fully qualified name, its superclass's fully qualified name, and whether it's a class, interface, or enum.

     - **Linking** (has 3 sub-steps)